aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-documents/optimize-pdf/_index.md

 ## Optimize PDF Document

-Toolkit by Aspose.PDF for Node.js via C++ allows you to optimize PDF content for the Web.
+Toolkit by Aspose.PDF for Node.js via C++ allows you to optimize PDF content for the Node.js environment.

-Optimization, or linearization for Web, refers to the process of making a PDF file suitable for online browsing using a web browser.
+Optimization, or linearization refers to the process of making a PDF file suitable for online browsing using a web browser.

 In case you want to optimize PDF, you can use [AsposePdfOptimize](https://reference.aspose.com/pdf/nodejs-cpp/organize/asposepdfoptimize/) function.
 Please check the following code snippet in order to optimize PDF files in Node.js environment.